Khandakar-Arraf/Django-project/README.md

 # Auto insurance fraud detection
-Project has been developed using Machine learning algorithms using scikit-learn.
-It can detect insurance claim fraud in a web application developed with Django by calculating percentage of given claim after submitting a form.
-Following are the algorithm used to develop the model.:
+The project has been developed using Machine learning algorithms using scikit-learn.
+It can detect insurance claim fraud in a web application developed with Django by calculating the percentage of a given claim after submitting a form.
+The following are the algorithms used to develop the model.:

 1) Xgboost - 74%
 2) Logistic regression - 73%